Veteran Services

 Priority Registration

 During registration periods, registration for classes is opened to students based on classification.
 The first phase is opened to doctoral, graduates, and seniors, then juniors, then sophomores, and followed by freshmen.
-All continuing military community students will be eligible to register starting with the first phase of registration regardless of their classification.
+All continuing military affiliated students will be eligible to register starting with the first phase of registration regardless of their classification.
 This will be achieved through an Alternate Registration pin that will be provided by the School Certifying Official.
 Emails will be sent to the students' ACE email account to prepare for registration prior to the registration period.
-All military connected students may be eligible for priority registration regardless of use of Veteran education benefits.
+All military affiliated students may be eligible for priority registration regardless of use of Veteran education benefits.

 Campus Locations